 Table of Contents

 The ancient Egyptians believed in a life after death, and this idea of immortality and a world after this greatly influenced their attitudes towards life and death.
 To them, death was simply an interruption and existence would continue after death, in the afterlife.
-The Amenta was a symbol that represented the land of the dead, where souls would live on.
+The Amenta was a symbol that represented the land of the dead, where the afterlife of people took place.
 This makes it a unique symbol to come out of Egypt.

 What Was the Amenta?

 When it originated, the Amenta was a symbol of the horizon and the place where the sun sets.
 This use associated the Amenta with the powers of the sun.
-Later, the Amenta evolved and as a representation of the land of the dead, the underworld, and the western sandbank of the Nile, which was where the Egyptians buried their dead.
-In this way, the Amenta became a symbol of Duat, the realm where the dead dwelt.back to menu ↑
+Later, the Amenta evolved and became known as a representation of the land of the dead, the underworld, and the western sandbank of the Nile, which was where the Egyptians buried their dead.
+In this way, the Amenta became a symbol of Duat, the realm where the dead dwelt.

 Symbolism of the Amenta